DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

         ...

 .. note::
   \* All channel subclasses and unions are also supported.
-See :attr:`.ParamInfo.channel_types` for more fine-grained control
+See :attr:`ParamInfo.channel_types <ext.commands.ParamInfo>` for more fine-grained control

   \*\* Role and Member may be used together to create a "mentionable" (``Union[Role, Member]``)